marycpriyanka/CSS-Snipet-Cheat-sheet/README.md

 # CSS-Snipet-Cheat-sheet
-CSS Snippet Cheatsheet is a website that holds a collection of CSS snippets.Refer this website for the syntax of some of the CSS snippets.
+CSS Snippet Cheatsheet is a website that holds a collection of CSS snippets.
+Refer this website for the syntax of some of the CSS snippets.

 ## Features
 - Select any snippet by clicking on it and it will select the full code for you to copy.